tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 It is possible for one of the two parties from a payment channel to close the channel and pocket funds while the other is away.
 This is known as Fraudulent Channel Close.

 An offline stance could also bring down the network.

+Solution: is watchtowers but is this a 'trustless'system

 ---